AdaCore/spark2014/lrm/source/code_policy_hlrs.rst

    **Rationale**: This provides greater flexibility for the user and means they are not simply tied into using the provided Profiles and Policies.

+#. **Requirement:** It shall be possible to check Policies for consistency. *Note that this
+   will likely be covered by an appropriate procedure.*

+   **Rationale:** It is possible that simultaneously imposed Policies might be inconsistent and hence there are no programs that can satisfy them.

 Applying Profiles
 -----------------